WRXinYue/ocean-hub/src/zh/docs/features/widgets.md

 ### Ai

-A digital version of the Misskey mascot, Ai, that will follow you around the site.
+A digital version of the Ocean mascot, Ai, that will follow you around the site.